RistoBIn/international-website/src/pages/solutions/science-arctic-and-antarctic-surveillance.md

       monitoring applications in complex under-ice operations.
 The sensor capabilities are present and will allow for both smart cameras, edge computing and data transmitting to satellite.
     heading: ' '
+  - content: >-
+      ## Project addressing Risk, Reliability and Ice data in the Arctic marine
+      environment

+      Data and knowledge about the marine environment in the Arctic and Antarctic regions are lacking.
+Smart cameras, machine vision and edge computing in combination with satellite communication could lowering the risk and rise safety in the Arctic Marine and Coastal environment.
+    heading: ' '
     featuredimage: /img/Science Arctic and Antarctic Surveillance.jpg
 ---